cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq.md

 Repeat these steps in order to load `Oct4.bw` as well.

+Adjust the display as follows:

-Select chr1 from the drop down menu on the top left.
-Right click on the name of Oct4.bw and choose Maximum under the Windowing Function.
-Right click again and select Autoscale.
+1. Select chr1 from the drop down menu on the top left.

+2. Right click on the name of Oct4.bw and choose Maximum under the Windowing Function.

+3. Right click again and select Autoscale.

 In order to see the aligned reads of the BAM file, you need to zoom in to a specific region.